tedirghazali/alga-js/README.md

 # Alga.js (formerly pidie)
-Alga.js is a javascript utility for any front-end web framework
+Alga.js is a javascript helper and utility for any front-end web framework